LaiArturs/RouterOS_API/README.md

 and others returns `list` with `dict` inside containing reply from router.

 Messages use RouterOS API syntax.
 More info: [MikroTik Wiki](https://wiki.mikrotik.com/wiki/Manual:API).

-## Conclusion

-During the creation of this project I learned about:
-* Sockets
-* SSL
-* RouterOS API